msoe-vex/over-under/README.md

 ### C++
 If you are having issues with C++, start by referring to the C++ Guide in the top level of this project.
 If the answers aren't there, Google is always your friend as a software engineer.
 If you are still stumped, contact a veteran member.

+### Include Errors
+If you are getting lots of include errors or your intellisense and/or code completion is not really working, ensure that you have a `c_cpp_properties.json` file in your .vscode folder.
+If you do not, ensure you have all the required extensions installed as listed in the README.
+If you do, close and reopen VSCode.
+The PROS extension should generate that file for you and point the C++ extension to the C++ compiler that comes bundled with the PROS extension.